RESCUING DOGS SINCE 2005

 Then in December 2005 we started homing dogs for another rescue with a lot of success.
 They decided that they no longer needed our help, so we decided to go it alone in May 2006, and now carry out dog rehoming directly from our own kennels in Collingham, Notts.

-The majority of the dogs we rescue are strays or ex puppy farm.
-These dogs have been through a horrible time and all they need is love and you will receive infinite love in return.
+The majority of the dogs we rescue are strays from abroad.
+They've been through a horrible time and all they need is love and you will receive infinite love in return.

-All our costs are met by donations and fundraising activities such as open days, kennel sponsorship, grants and sales from our shop.
+All our costs are met by donations and fundraising activities such as open days, kennel and resident dog sponsorship, grants and sales from our shop.

 HALFWAY HOME DOG RESCUE is Open by Appointment only, for the rehoming of some lovely rescue dogs - to make an appointment please ring on 0780 8003152 between 11am - 3pm.